Weed Kills Coronavirus: Fact or Fiction

 Should You Be Using Weed to Prevent or Cure Covid-19?

-At the end of the day, there's still a whole lot we don't know or understand about COVID-19.
+At the end of the day, there's still a whole lot we need to learn about COVID-19.
 And this includes if cannabis can be used, in any way, as a treatment for the virus.
 We didn't write this article to offer you any medical advice.
-Rather, we simply wanted to investigate the information that is currently circling the internet regarding this subject.
+Instead, we wanted to investigate the information circling the internet regarding this subject.
 It's not up to us whether or not some medical treatment is right for you, especially if we're talking about COVID-19.

 • Alcohol can also prevent coronavirus,